• Oct 16, 2024

 Table of Contents

-According to the Department of Immigration of Nepal, 1,014,885 individuals visited Nepal in 2023 ( 65% more than in 2022 ) and more than 80% of that number visited Nepal for adventure tourism like trekking and peak climbing, with such a growing number of visitors every year there is also increase in grievances from tourists.
+According to the Department of Immigration of Nepal, 1,014,885 individuals visited Nepal in 2023 ( 65% more than in 2022 ), and more than 80% of that number visited Nepal for adventure tourism like trekking and peak climbing.
+With such a growing number of visitors every year, there is also an increase in tourists' grievances.

-Nepal is a small country between two powerhouses China and India that brings massive numbers of travelers from the world to their country.
+Nepal is a small country between two powerhouses China and India that brings massive numbers of travelers worldwide to the country.
 However, for adventure seekers, Nepal is a must-visit country, as I have been in this industry for nearly 30 years, I have heard from many travelers who wished they knew certain things before.

 So, for those who want to visit Nepal, I have listed here some important things a tourist should know before visiting Nepal: